KaytchJam/FFix---Suffix-Definer/README.md

   - Definition size / depth

 ## Page Action Functionality [ IN PROGRESS ]
-- Highlighted words will display a "Display Suffix" window
+- **Highlighted words** on any page will display an additional "Display Suffix" window
-- Will connect to popup and enter suffix
+- Essentially another method of inputting a definition into the "Pop Up" window

 ## Suffix Definition Finished Amount
-- (17 / 26) or ~ 65%
+- (17 / 26) or ~ **65%**